 - Wills, Trusts & Estate Planning

 - Will Disputes

 Coronavirus (COVID-19) Employment Law Update

-The position is changing daily but it seems that as of 24 March 2020 the UK has just entered a period of, initially, three weeks in lock down which will affect every business and individual.
+The current position is changing daily but it seems that as of 24 March 2020 the UK has just entered a period of, initially, three weeks in lockdown which will affect every business and individual.

 If you need to discuss a particular issue with a solicitor, please don’t hesitate to get in touch with us by calling 0345 872 6666 or fill in our online enquiry form and we will get back to you.
-Across all our departments and teams we are able to offer ‘virtual meetings’ via video conferencing software.
+Across all our departments and teams we are able to offer virtual video-conference meetings.

 Who are our key workers?

 - All NHS staff and staff in the health and social care sector;

 - Producers and distributors of personal protection equipment and medicines;

 - Utility workers - staff needed to keep oil, gas, electricity, water, and sewerage operations running; staff in the civil nuclear, chemical, and telecommunications sectors, and those in postal services and those working to provide essential financial services;